Which chemical element in hemoglobin is crucial for oxygen transport?

 Prepare for the PYQ-NEET Exam with multiple choice quizzes designed to test your knowledge and improve your confidence.
 Each question includes hints and detailed explanations.
 Get ready to excel in your exam!

-The element that is crucial for oxygen transport in hemoglobin is iron.
-Hemoglobin is a protein found in red blood cells, and its primary function is to transport oxygen from the lungs to the tissues and facilitate the return of carbon dioxide from the tissues back to the lungs.
+In hemoglobin, the chemical element that is crucial for oxygen transport is iron.
+Hemoglobin is a protein found in red blood cells, and its primary function is to carry oxygen from the lungs to tissues throughout the body.
+The structure of hemoglobin includes heme groups, which are iron-containing compounds.
+Each heme group can bind to one oxygen molecule, allowing hemoglobin to carry up to four oxygen molecules at a time.

 Subscribe